danielpatrickhug/GitModel/README.md

                └─■──Sampling classes and their data generation purpose____ ── Topic: 12
 ```

-With topic tree in system prompt
+- generation augmented with the above topic tree in system prompt

 ```
 .